 Quick takeaways here:

 • The selection of Jackson was no accident.
-He obviously has a masterful storytelling ability while working within the constraints of very detailed and very iconic source material.
+He obviously has a masterful storytelling ability while working within the constraints of very detailed and very iconic source material, as well as film restoration.
 While I don’t anticipate him to introduce Tauriel to, say, sit in on saxophone, I’m expecting something we’re not expecting.

 Jackson’s a superfan, too, which can only be a good thing.

 • I don’t believe having an “upbeat” Let It Be film is necessarily revisionist history — or fantasy, for that matter.
 I’ve long maintained there was plenty of sugar to along with the medicine when considering January 1969.
 It would be disingenuous not to include the tension, the arguing, the passive-aggressive relationships between the band members, and I think Jackson’s quote saying there was “none of the discord this project has long been associated with” is an overstatement.
 To whitewash that aspect of the sessions would be problematic (though not surprising, given the promotional work recasting of the White Album sessions 50 years later).
 But it would be likewise false to resissue the film as merely their “winter of discontent,” not that we should expect that.

 Paul McCartney and Michael Lindsay-Hogg (right) “on the set” of Let It Be.
 (Via IMDB)